Ghasak/Emacs_Config/docs/emacs_setup/emacs_installation/emacs-with_mac_arm64_ep2.md

     - [References](#references)

 <!-- markdown-toc end -->
+## Current Emacs
+The only working version of `emacs` is called [homebrew-emacs-plus](https://github.com/d12frosted/homebrew-emacs-plus).

 ## Configurations
 The current Configurations that I am working on are based on the pre-built